USL Super League

-The USL Super League (USLS), officially known as the Gainbridge Super League for sponsorship reasons, is a professional women's soccer league at the highest level of the United States soccer league system, alongside the National Women's Soccer League.
+The USL Super League (USLS), officially known as the Gainbridge Super League for sponsorship reasons, is a professional women's soccer league and the highest level of the United States soccer league system, alongside the National Women's Soccer League.
 Organized by the United Soccer League (USL), it operates as its premier league for women above the pre-professional USL W League.
 It began play with the 2024–25 season.

-The league consists of nine clubs who annually play four round-robins – two in the fall and two in the spring – to earn four places in a playoff tournament that determines the league's champion.
+The league consists of eight clubs who annually play four round-robins – two in the fall and two in the spring – to earn four places in a playoff tournament that determines the league's champion.
 Additional clubs are expected to join the league in the future.
 Clubs in the league have no cap on salaries or squad sizes, while minimum salaries are around US$35,000 to 37,000.
 There is no draft system, and squads are primarily built with free agents.
 The league's matches are streamed nationally on Peacock.

 The USLS was established in September 2021 as part of an effort to develop a youth-to-pro pathway for women's players within the USL system.
 Initially planned as a division two league, numerous USL clubs explored fielding women's teams in the league, with eight markets being decided upon.
 The USL would later successfully seek division one sanctioning by U.S. Soccer, marking the first time that two leagues occupied the top tier of the United States women's soccer league system.
-As of the 2024–25 season, Tampa Bay Sun FC are the current champions, while Carolina Ascent FC are the current Players' Shield holders.
+As of the 2025–26 season, Lexington SC are the current champions and Players' Shield holders.